stoeffel/awesome-fp-js/README.md

 * [FPO.js](https://github.com/getify/fpo) – FP library for JavaScript by Kyle Simpson (aka getify).
 Supports named-argument style methods.
 * [Javascript Parser Combinator](https://github.com/d-plaindoux/parsec) – Javascript parser combinator implementation inspired by the Haskell's Parsec
 * [fun-task](https://github.com/rpominov/fun-task) – An abstraction for managing asynchronous code in JS.
 Tasks are similar to Promises with the key difference that Tasks can represent a computation while Promises can represent only the results of a computation.
 Ships with Flow type definitions.
+* [most](https://github.com/cujojs/most) – Ultra-high performance reactive programming to help you compose asynchronous operations on streams of values and events without many of the hazards of side effects and mutable shared state.

 ### Data Structures